IsaacScript/isaacscript/packages/docs/docs/main/getting-started.md

 ### 1) Install Node.js

-In order to write stuff in the TypeScript programming language, we need [Node.js](https://nodejs.org/en/), a JavaScript runtime.
+In order to run files that are written in the JavaScript & TypeScript programming language, we need [Node.js](https://nodejs.org/en/), a JavaScript runtime.
 If you don't have it installed already, download and install it from the [Node.js download page](https://nodejs.org/en/download/).

 <br />